teuben/nemo/README.md

          make build check bench5
          source nemo_start.sh

-To rebuild NEMO to ensure you have all updates:
+After installaton, rebuilding NEMO to ensure you have all updates can be done as follows:

          cd $NEMO
          git pull